thumbnail_Logo_4_vectorized

 Those are either:

-• Going to school, studying or doing a residency, scientific work, research, internship, participation in programs of international exchange;
+- Going to school, studying or doing a professional specialization, scientific work, research, internship, participation in programs of international exchange;

-A foreigner who was granted temporary residence shall use their residency for the purpose it was granted for and in case the foreigner wants to extend their permit for the upcoming term, the application for extending the permit should be submitted no less than the last day of the validity of the temporary residence permit, up to a maximum of 3 months before the temporary residence permit expires.
+A foreigner who was granted temporary residence shall use their residency for the purpose it was granted for.
+In case the foreigner wants to extend their permit for the upcoming term, the application for extending the permit should be submitted no less than the last day of the validity of the permit, up to a maximum of 3 months before the expiration date.

-The reasons for extending the temporary residence permit for the upcoming term are based on the lawful legal ground for the residency and the facts related to the previously approved term.
+The reasons for extending the temporary residence permit for the upcoming term are based on the lawful legal ground for residency and the facts related to the previously approved term.
 For example, whether the foreigner has practically, or predominantly lived in Serbia, i.e. justified their application for residency.
+Even though the Law does not prescribe any more the obligation to stay in Serbia for half of the approved period, that does not mean that the competent authority does not check that information.

-Temporary residence terminates after the expiration date, if the residence permit was cancelled, or if the state exercises measures of protection or expulsion towards a foreigner.
+Temporary residence terminates after the expiration date if the residence permit was canceled, or if the state exercises measures of protection or expulsion towards a foreigner.

-One of the most often bases foreigners choose for applying for a temporary residence permit is company formation in Serbia.
-Being a founder/member of the LLC established in Serbia or a Managing Director of a Serbian company represents the legal ground for applying for a temporary residence permit in Serbia.
+One of the most often bases foreigners choose for applying for a temporary residence permit, which is not a unified permit, is company formation in Serbia.
+Being in a role of a founder/member of the limited liability company (the LLC) established in Serbia, or a Managing Director of a Serbian company, represents the legal ground for applying for a unified permit in Serbia.
+The abovementioned situation is considered as a special legal ground for obtaining the permit to live and work in Serbia, which is called seld-employment.

 There are four legal forms of the company in Serbia, however, LLC is the most often and convenient for most business activities.

-Once you have decided to establish a company, the dilemma is whether you will be a founder/member or a legal representative of the LLC.
-For the Police Department, which is where you apply for the temporary residence permit, you must be registered in the Business Registers Agency, whether as a founder/member, legal representative, or procurator… In other words, as long as you are enrolled in the Business Registers Agency, your function is not as important.
+Once you have decided to establish a company, maybe you have the dilemma of whether you will be a founder/member or a legal representative of the LLC.
+For the Ministry of Interior, the institution in charge for deciding upon request for the unified permit, the most important fact is whether you are registered in the Business Registers Agency, whether as a founder/member, legal representative, or procurator.
+In other words, as long as you are officially registered in the Business Registers Agency, you fulfil the condition to apply for the unified permit.

 The Founding Act of the LLC